Nezumigaseki, one of the three ancient barriers of Oshu, crossed by Minamoto no Yoshitsune and Matsuo Basho (Tsuruoka City, Yamagata Prefecture)

 Nezumigaseki was located on the border between Dewa Province and Echigo Province (Niigata Prefecture), but like other places, its location has not been identified

-For a long time, the area developed by the Shonai Domain was considered to be the site of Nezumigaseki, but excavations conducted in 1968 (Showa 43) discovered the remains of Nezumigaseki a little closer to the prefectural border.
-As a result, the newly discovered site of Nezumigaseki is now known as the "Ancient Nezumigaseki Site ," and the area developed by the Shonai Domain is now known the "Early Modern Nenjuseki Site," and both are open to the public as historic sites.
+For a long time, the area developed by the Shonai Domain was considered the site of the Nezugaseki fortress, but in 1968 (Showa 43), an archaeological excavation revealed the actual site of Nezugaseki closer to the prefectural border.
+As a result, the newly discovered site of Nezugaseki is nowthe "Ancient Nezugaseki Site," and the area developed by the Shonai Domainthe "Early Modern Nenjuseki Site,"is now open as

 At the same time as the excavation of the "Ancient Nezumigaseki Site," remains of buildings presumed to have been for military purposes, as well as remains of iron and salt production and pottery kilns (Sekido Production Site) were unearthed in the settlement (Sekido Shuraku) located in front of the gate of the checkpoint, providing definitive evidence that this was the site of a checkpoint